The pion in the graviton soft-wall model: phenomenological applications: Conclusion

 \section{Conclusion}

 The GSW model was born to describe the scalar and tensor glueballs in $AdS_5$ space.
 It is characterized by a warped metric and the description of these glueballs as gravitons in five dimensions~ \cite{Rinaldi:2017wdn,Rinaldi:2018yhf,Rinaldi:2020ssz}.
 The model has been improved and extended to describe all mesons and glueballs~\cite{Rinaldi:2021dxh}.
 In the latter study we appreciated that the ground state of the pion was very peculiar and required a special dilaton in order to achieve its low mass.
-This feature is associated with the realization of chiral symmetry in QCD and certainly our previous procedure, describing this mechanism with a sophisticated dilaton, produced a pion spectrum which had many intermediate states~\cite{Rinaldi:2021dxh}, which in some sense was contradicting the data, although one must be aware that the data have a complicated structure which could hide these intermediate states.
+This feature is associated with the realization of chiral symmetry in QCD and certainly our previous procedure, describing this mechanism with a sophisticated dilaton, produced a pion spectrum which had many intermediate states~\cite{Rinaldi:2021dxh}, which in some sense was contradicting the data, although one must be aware that the data have a complicated structure which could hide these intermediate states. { Moreover, the wave function we could derive from its mode function is not able to provide many observables with precision.}

 In this work we have adopted a different approach closer to the realization of chiral symmetry in QCD.
 For that purpose we have introduced via dilatons the appropriate scales to generate a massless pion.
 Thereafter we break explicitly chiral symmetry by introducing massive quarks via longitudinal dynamics, as proposed in Refs.~\cite{Li:2021jqb,deTeramond:2021yyi}.
 With this modification we successfully reproduced the spectrum with the addition of a well known longitudinal potential with only two additional parameters, a constituent quark mass $m_q$ and a correction to the energy scale $\gamma_\pi$ to generate the adequate mass gaps of the excitations.